 Understanding Business Insurance for Insurance Agents

 An insurance agent is a state licensed professional who guides their customers through the insurance purchasing process.
 Most work for either a captive agency (think State Farm®), an independent agency (represents many insurance carriers) or directly for an insurance company (think Geico®).
-An agent may be an employee or an independent contractor, if the latter, they will need to purchase an E & O insurance policy for their operations.
+An agent may be an employee or an independent contractor, if the latter, they will need to purchase their own insurance for their operations.

 An insurance agent assists their customers by explaining coverage, giving claim scenarios and providing quotations that include the appropriate coverage for the customer.
 Some may specialize in personal lines insurance, for example, homeowners, tenant contents or auto policies.
 Others specialize on the commercial side, meaning they sell various policies to business owners such as general liability, workers compensation, or package policies.

-But the question is, do insurance agents also need business insurance?
+But the question is, do insurance agents also need insurance?
 Yes, absolutely!
+Several types of insurance policies will protect the agent, their agency, and employees for certain types of covered claims.
 Due to the complex nature of the insurance industry, there are several policies that are recommended:

 - Professional Liability